-- Pay the deposit online at www.crous-montpellier.fr (link: reservation centre).
+- Pay the deposit online within 48 hours at www.crous-montpellier.fr (link: reservation centre).
 Keep the payment receipt, which you will be asked to produce when you sign your tenancy agreement at the international student service. - Provide a rental bond from a person resident in France or the approval issued by the Visale scheme.